 Place the bagels, 5 at a time, into the pot of simmering water from step 6.
 Keep the bagels in the simmering water for 30 seconds, then turn and simmer for another 30 seconds.
 Place the bagels back on a rack for a few minutes to drain.
 Immediately sprinkle the bagels with sesame seeds, poppy seeds, caraway seeds, salt and transfer them to a parchment paper lined cookie sheet.
 After the bagels have been dusted with your desired toppings they can be carefully adjusted into their perfect round shape if necessary.
 Repeat this procedure for the rest of the dough.

 Bake for about 15 minutes or until the crust is golden.
 When the bagels are removed from the oven, transfer them to a cooling rack cool cookie sheet so they stop cooking.
-Makes 10 bagels.
+This recipe makes 10 Vegan Everything Bagels.